 Stock-based compensation represents the cost related to stock-based awards granted to employees.
 We measure stock-based compensation costs at the grant date, based on the estimated fair value of the award and recognize the cost (net of estimated forfeitures) over the vesting period.
 Forfeitures are estimated on the date of grant and revised if actual or expected forfeiture activity differs materially from the original estimates.
 We estimate the fair value of stock options using a Black-Scholes valuation model.
-The cost is recorded in the consolidated statements of operations based on the employees' respective function.
-The fair value of common stock was determined based upon the sale of common stock to third parties pursuant to the offering which commenced in 2019, which offering continued through January 2022.
-Commencing in September 2023, we used the average trading price of the common stock as the fair value of the underlying common stock.
+The fair value of common stock was determined based upon recent sales of common stock to third parties pursuant to common stock offering, since our common stock trades infrequently in the public markets.